dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 wb ... start the WB wide band DATV version

-instead of starting the software with: ./qo100websdr  -f  frequency
+instead of starting the software with: ./qo100websdr

 you better start it with:  ./es   or  ./wb